Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/7_ADC.rst

 .. image:: ../_static/imgs/7_ADC/Chapter07_06.png
     :align: center

-Choose “Interfacing Options” then “I5 I2C” then “Yes” and then “Finish” in this order and restart your RPi.
+Choose “**Interfacing Options**” then “I5 I2C” then “Yes” and then “Finish” in this order and restart your RPi.
 The I2C module will then be started.

 Type a command to check whether the I2C module is started: